Lead Care Manager and CEO,

-How long have you been doing what you do, and how did you become an Eldercare Manager?
+How long have you been doing what you do, and how did you become an Aging Life Care Manager?

 The very first patient that I was paired with was a Hospice patient "Mary".
 She had no support system and no living relatives.
 They asked me to be her support system.
 I remember so clearly seeing her in a room alone, stuck in bed all day unable to sit or stand and I was the only human that she looked forward to seeing every day.
 She mentioned that she had nothing to offer me and sometimes there weren’t many conversations between us, but seeing the light that spilled over her face during our time together was even more heartbreaking.
 She needed to navigate these huge decisions alone.
 She felt tossed uncomplainingly aside and I was there to help guide through her last days.
 Mary and I saw each other for a few weeks every day, up until she passed.
 I was heartbroken and more importantly, forever changed.
 Mary didn’t realize that she had given me the most important lesson of my life.
 She didn’t know that she had changed me forever.

-In working in skilled nursing facilities as a Social Services Director and Home Health Agencies I learned, over time, that the industry was severely fragmented.
+While working in skilled nursing facilities as the Director of Social Services and Home Health Agencies I learned, over time, that the industry was severely fragmented.
 In the nursing facility, I could help older people with certain circumstances, but once they left the facility it was out of my control.
 I learned that many of them did not understand how they got to where they were and that they were searching for an advocate to guide them.
 Alternately, in Home Health the insurance would run out and my services were ended.
 It was heartbreaking and frustrating because I couldn't create the impact I craved with someone else governing how we worked together.